canonical/vanilla-framework/templates/docs/base/tables.md

 ## Responsive

 Applying the class `.p-table--mobile-card` will give any table a new responsive card view when on smaller screens.
-Each cell will require an `[aria-label]` to describe the cell on a mobile screen.
+Each cell will require a `[data-heading]` attribute to describe the cell on a mobile screen.
 We use the content to create a pseudo element and keep it line with the content.

 The `<thead>` element is completely hidden from view on a smaller screen and if the table holds a `.p-contextual-menu` pattern all the children elements will be visible and be interactive.